MyHCel/Maya-For-Arch/README.md

 * Fixed libtiff error in 2022.
 * Fixed libpng12 error in 2022 (only appears when crashing).

-* If you installed Maya 2022 with the old scrpit, copy the contents of Maya-For-Arch/lib/2022 to /usr/autodesk/maya2022/lib/
+* If you installed Maya 2022 with the old script, copy the contents of Maya-For-Arch/lib/2022 to /usr/autodesk/maya2022/lib/

   ```bash